otacakes/Sentro/.github/pull_request_template.md

 ## 🎨 Design Changes

 If this PR includes design changes:

-- [ ] Design follows the weather-adaptive theme system
+- [ ] Design follows the modern theme system
 - [ ] Design is responsive and mobile-friendly
 - [ ] Design maintains accessibility standards
 - [ ] Design has been reviewed by the team